PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But I see it is not the only evil that plagues Robrecht Town.
 Treacherous woman.
 I...
 I... loved you."

 "I know you did," said Shirley, not without kindness.
 "That's my gift.
 As for the rest," she shrugged, "Don't blame me.
 It's the world that's treacherous, I'm just a girl who's trying to keep up.
-Besides, a girl's gotta make a living, doesn't she.
+Besides, a girl's gotta make a living, doesn't she?
 And I don't have a big strong man like you to protect me."
 As she said this, she edged closer to Relan, unafraid of the naked blade in his hand.
 She pushed the flat of it gently out of the way with her fingertips.

 "You know, we were trying take whatever money you could scrape together.
 I'm not proud of that."
 She ducked her head bashfully, then threw her hair back to reveal an expanse of perfect, pale throat that drew Relan downward into her dangerously plunging neckline.
 "But the feeling was real, you know."
 Then, like the sun breaking through the clouds after a storm, her pouty frown was replaced with a dazzling smile.

 "Come with us!" she said.
-"Journey the land together.
+"We could journey the land together.
 Make money, have adventures, *embraces* -- we could have it all.
 And with you I can finally ditch these losers."

-"Right here," said Stavro, grunting as he struggled to get the unconscious Thorvin into the wheelbarrow.
+"Right here," said Stavro, grunting as he struggled to push the unconscious Thorvin on top of the corpse already in the wheelbarrow.

 Relan almost believed it.
 Shirley almost got away with it.
-But whether the Gods were looking out for Relan, or whether Shirley's luck had run out didm't matter.
-The morning sunlight glinted off the thin-bladed dagger, Shirley was concealing along her wrist.
-It wasn't stout enough to chop off a limb, but it was enough to slip between chain mail rings, between the ribs of a strong man, just enough to tickle his heart and kill him.
+But whether the Gods were looking out for Relan, or whether Shirley's luck had run out didn't matter.
+Relan caught a flash of morning sunlight as it glinted off the glinted off the thin-bladed dagger, Shirley was concealing along her wrist.
+It wasn't stout enough to chop off a limb, but it was enough to slip between chain mail rings, just enough to tickle his heart and kill him.

 "What are you going to do with that?"
 Relan asked.
+And then he did it right.
 He didn't give her time to explain.
 He didn't give her time to stab him.
-He hit the beautiful create in her beautiful face with fist.
+He hit the beautiful creature in her beautiful face with his fist.
 Then he looked down in horror at what he had done.
 A hero never, ever hit a lady.

-Relan ran away.
+Relan ran away in shame.

 When he heard the punch, Stavros had just finished getting Thorvin into the wheelbarrow.
-He turned and looked at Shirley, unconscious on the ground.
-"Aw come on!" he said, sick of this day already.
+When turned and saw Shirley, unconscious on the ground, he said, "Aw come on!"
+He was already sick of this day..

 As Relan ran north, he thought he might have just learned some kind of lesson.
-The confusion, the pain in his heart, the feeling of being totally inadequate to the moment -- yes, that's what it always felt like when he learned a lesson.
+The confusion, the pain in his heart, the feeling of being totally inadequate to the moment -- yes, that's what it always felt like when he'd learned a lesson before.
 But it wouldn't be until years later that he would be sure.

->Consider adding a scar or some piece of very specific description for this guy.

-# 17
+# 17 -- Why Walk When You Can Ride?

-For Relan, Adventure wasn't the glorious excitement he had hoped for.
-Mostly it was sore feet, with a slight tang of guilt.
-He had been following wolf tracks North for the better part of a day.
-The fine new boots that had looked so good in Boltac's store had started to gnaw at his feet as soon as he made it out of town.

-At first, he thought the trouble the boots had given him was from the running -- the running away in shame at what he had done to Sabriella, Shirley, whatever such a woman should be called.
+After Relan left the city, had followed wolf tracks North for the better part of the day.
+He ran to the point of exhaustion, trying to put the shame of hitting Sabriella, Shirley -- hatever such a woman should be called. -- behind him.
 At the time, he had been certain that she was going to stab him him.
 But now, he had doubts.
 Maybe she had just been scared.
 Relan knew he was scared, deep down, in that part of him that wasn't fit to be a hero.
-But even if she had tried to kill him, a real hero would have found a way to deal with it without hitting here.
+But even if she had tried to kill him, a real hero would have found a way to deal with it without hitting her.

-And a real hero wouldn't be held up by sore feet.
+All in all, Adventure wasn't turning out like he had expected, that was for sure.
+It wasn't excitement or glory.
+More than anything, it was sore feet.
+The fine new boots that had looked so good in Boltac's store had started to gnaw at him as soon as he made it into the woods.

-As the day wore on, his criticisms grew sharper and his pace grew slower .
+As the day wore on, his self-criticism grew sharper and his pace grew slower.
 Now he was spending more time resting than limping.
-Finally, he  gave up on the boots,pulled them off and tossed them in the heavy sack he carried/dragged behind him.
+Finally, he gave up on the boots, pulled them off and tossed them in the heavy sack he alternately carried and dragged behind him.
 Even with feet blistered raw, it hurt less to walk barefoot.

 And why not?
 He had gone barefoot in warm weather ever since he was a boy.
-The only boots he had even known were animal hides wrapped around his legs with leather strips to protect his legs from the deep mountain snow.
+The only boots he had ever known were animal hides wrapped around his legs with leather strips to protect him from the deep mountain snow.
 And today was good weather.
 A fine day, except for the memory of the sack of Robrecht haunting him.
-It was bad enough to see the burned out husks and buildings, the common folk nursing their hurt and wrapping their dead in shrouds, but the memory of how that thing had felt dying on the other end of his sword was worse.
+It was bad enough to see the burned-out husks and buildings, the common folk nursing their hurt and wrapping their dead in shrouds, but the memory of how that thing had felt dying on the other end of his sword was worse.

 He had wanted a sword so badly.
-Now that he had one, it hung heavy on his hip, pulling him around to the left.
-After the days walking, he could feel a pain in his left knee and his left hip.
+But now that he had one, it hung heavy on his hip, pulling him around to the left.
+After the day's walking, he could feel a pain in his left knee and hip.
 Every time his hand brushed the cold steel of the hilt he shuddered.

 But he had saved a man's life!
 And the thing he had killed hadn't even been human.
-Then why did he still feel awful when he remembered how the Orc's last breath rattling out of it's body felt when transmitted through the hold of that sword.
+Then why did he still feel awful when he remembered how the Orc's rattling last breath had felt transmitted through the hilt of the sword.
 Didn't that make him a hero?
 Is this the way that heroes were supposed to feel?

-He had felt so good and fine, with the cobbles of Robrecht ringing under his bootheels and his sword, swinging at his hip.
-A hero, that was what he had felt.
-At least at the beginning of the day.
-Now, here he was, barefoot, tired and remorseful.
-Having made little progress other than knocking out a man who had tricked him and punching a woman.
-If he had been a more experience hero, Relan would have just been glad to be alive.

-But Relan kept going.
+Relan wanted to give up.
+He had made little or no progress, other than punching a woman.
+But he kept going.
 If there was one thing he thought he knew about this business of heroism, it was that heroes didn't give up.
 Even when things got hard.
 No, heroes, pressed on.
 Saw it through to the bitter end.
 And sometimes, yes, died heroic deaths.
-But, what about the other adventurers?
-The ones weren't heroic enough to make it?
-The ones who took their boots off?
-No one wrote songs about them.
+But, was he a hero?
+Or was he the other kind?
+The one's the didn't write songs about.
+The ones who took their boots off.

-Relan his head put one bare, calloused foot in front of the other.
-He didn't raise his head.
+Relan hung his head and concentrated on put one bare, calloused foot in front of the other.
+He didn't raise his head for a long time.
 Not even when he heard the rattle of a carriage and the heavy footfalls of draft horses on the road behind him.
-He just set his jaw and walked on, prepared to walk of the edge of the Earth if that's what it took.
+He just set his jaw and walked on, prepared to walk off the edge of the Earth if that's what it took.

 "Climb on, idiot," said a familiar voice.

-He turned to see the merchant, fat and happy, holding the reins of the Ducal Carriage.
+Relan turned to see the merchant, fat and happy, holding the reins of the Duke's Carriage.

 "What?
 How?"

 "Not only am I smart enough not to pick a shitty pair of boots.
 I'm also smart enough not to walk when I can ride."

-"Unlike you I am not running away."
+"Unlike you, I am not running away."

 "Sweetheart, you are clearly not running anywhere.
-At best, you're limping."
+At best, you're limping," said Boltac

 "I mean, I go to face this dread foe who has so wounded our fair city.
 I mean not to flee, but to revenge this wrong."

 "That's a lotta big fancy words.
 You want to be the big hero?
 Save the girl, win the kingdom, all that?"

-"Yes,"
+"Yes."

 "Well that's where I'm going."

-"You," asked Relan, in danger of developing healthy skepticism in light of recent events.
+"You?" asked Relan, in danger of developing healthy skepticism in light of recent events.

 "I do have to warn you, you're probably not going to make it through this thing alive."